AJ8GH/aoc-go/year-24/day-1/resources/README.md

 So, for these example lists, the similarity score at the end of this process is *31* (`9 + 4 + 0 + 0 + 9 + 9`).

 Once again consider your left and right lists. *What is their similarity score?*

+Your puzzle answer was `27647262`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐